Versão em Português

 Objective

-Support the strengthening of sustainable community-based forest production and contribute to the valorization and conservation of the natural resources of the Tapajós region
+Support the strengthening of community-based sustainable forest production and contribute to the appreciation and conservation of the natural resources of the Tapajós region

 Beneficiary

-Extractivists, small farmers, members of Protected Areas management councils
+Extractivists, small rural producers, and members of management councils of Conservation Units (CUs)

 Territorial scope

-State of Pará, municipalities of Santarém, Aveiro, Belterra, Itaituba, Jacareacanga, Placas, Rurópolis and Trairão.
-Five UC's: Tapajós National Forest, Itaituba I National Forest, Crepori National Forest, National Trairão Forest and Tapajós-Arapiuns Extractive Reserve
+State of Pará, municipalities of Santarém, Aveiro, Belterra, Itaituba, Jacareacanga, Placas, Rurópolis, and Trairão.
+Three Conservation Units (CUs): Tapajós National Forest, Itaituba I National Forest, and Trairão National Forest

 Description